-William Gardner (Will) has thirteen years experience in across a broad range of projects both in Australia and overseas.
+William Gardner (Will) has seventeen years experience in across a broad range of projects both in Australia and overseas.
 He has lead multi-disciplinary teams locally and abroad in planning, design, documentation, tender management, construction phase contract administration and superintendency.
 Will has assumed the role of Project Architect for a number of projects, with particular focus on diplomatic, government and public buildings and interior works.

 Will lead the team and was superintendent for the award-winning renovation of the heritage listed Swedish Embassy in Canberra.
 He was also the project architect for the new Parliament of Samoa, Maota Fono building, and was project superintendent for the Shangri-La Hotel Ballroom redevelopment in Sydney, which involved managing multiple building contracts simultaneously with clients, consultants, users and contractors spread across three countries.